The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Note: Splined shaft can be seen protruding from sprocket hub front when camshaft is at adjustment end position.

-Fully insert bridge dowel into camshaft and onto bridge.
-Turn and press down dowel as needed to fully insert.
+After achieving proper alignment , fully insert the bridge dowel into the camshaft and onto the bridge.
+As needed , turn and press down on the dowel to ensure it is fully seated.

-Place hand on middle of bridge and rock camshaft back and forth to identify and set camshaft in position where bridge intake and exhaust ends are sitting flat on engine head.
+With the dowel in place , place your hand on the middle of the bridge and gently rock the camshaft back and forth.
+This will help you identify and set the camshaft in the position where both the intake and exhaust ends of the bridge are sitting flat on the engine head.

 Continue repair referencing S54 vanos procedure, S54 Vanos Procedure